zhenkewu/CFRL/JOSS/paper.md

 #### `SimulatedEnvironment` Training

-Before moving on to the evaluation stage, there is one more thing to do: We need to train a `SimulatedEnvironment` that mimics the transition rules of the true environment that generated the training trajectory, which will be used by the evaluation functions to simulate the true data-generating environment.
+Before moving on to the evaluation stage, there is one more step: We need to train a `SimulatedEnvironment` that mimics the transition rules of the true environment that generated the training trajectory, which will be used by the evaluation functions to simulate the true data-generating environment.
 To do so, we initialize a `SimulatedEnvironment` and train it on the whole trajectory data (i.e. training set and testing set combined).

 ```python
 env = SimulatedEnvironment(num_actions=2, state_model_type='nn',